ASSERT-KTH/Vecogen/README.md

 - '-wps': The maximum amount of steps for the wp solvers
 - '-sd' : The smoke detector option for the solvers.
 Checks consistency of the solvers
 - '-iter': The amount of iterations for the code generation
+- '-temp': The temperature for the code generation
+- '-mt': The maximum amount of tokens for the code generation